canonical/launchpad-manual/docs/user/explanation/message-rationale-headers.rst

 .. meta::
-   :description: Understand rationale headers used in Launchpad emails
+   :description: Understand rationale headers used in Launchpad emails.

 Rationale headers in Launchpad email
 ====================================